Checkout: Stripe Payment Gateway

 The ‘Title/Caption‘ setting is simply the title/caption which will be displayed to your customers on your billing page and throughout other areas of the plugin.
 Set this to something descriptive.

 2. Secret Key

-The ‘Secret Key‘ setting value is obtained from your Stripe account under Your Account > Account Settings > API Keys.
+The ‘Secret Key‘ setting value is obtained from your Stripe account under Developers > API keys.
 Simply copy the test or production secret key and then paste it into this field accordingly.

 3. Publishable Key

-The ‘Publishable Key‘ setting value is obtained from your Stripe account under Your Account > Account Settings > API Keys.
+The ‘Publishable Key‘ setting value is obtained from your Stripe account under Developers > API keys.
 Simply copy either the test or production key.

 You can use Stripe recurring/subscription payments with the Checkout – Stripe extension plugin.
 It is quick and easy!

 First, start off by going to Checkout > Products in the Shopping Cart plugin and create a recurring product by setting “Checkout Type” to “Recurring Payment” and then choosing Stripe as the recurring payment method.
-Then fill in the price, interval, etc.
+Then, fill in the price, interval, and other settings.

 You don’t need to create the plans in your Stripe account.
 The Shopping Cart plugin will automatically create the Stripe plans for you and reuse them as possible.

 You’ll notice once you select Stripe as the recurring payment method, it gives you instructions and a URL.
-Go to your Stripe dashboard and under Account Settings > Webhooks, add the URL as a webhook.
+Go to your Stripe dashboard and under Developers > Webhooks, add the URL as an Endpoint.
 This webhook is required in order for the plugin to be updated as the recurring/subscription payments are charged by Stripe accordingly.